SeboLab/CCR_Scale/README.md

 * CorrelationCoefficient.R
 * study3.Rmd

-# CCR Scale Study 3
+# CCR Scale Study 3 Robot Code

 If you have not previously used ROS2 and Misty, or do not have the necessary Python packages, see the prerequisites for software installation instructions.